Phi 1:17 ....."knowing that I am set for the defence of the gospel."

 Anyone with an interest in the truth of the one Church, the Church of Christ, will benefit.

-Homeschoolers with an interest in true history rather than the revised Godless lies of the atheist.
+Homeschoolers with an interest in true history rather than the revised Godless lies of the agnostic.

 Return, use link below to return to the FIRST PAGE, or use your browser: